Obtaining A New MR Scanning Badge

 You can sign up for the yellow badge safety training here.
 There is no cost to this.

-How do I book a Green Badge Boot Camp Training?
+How do I book a Green Badge/ Supplemental Training?

-You can sign up for the Green badge boot camp training here.
+You can sign up for the green badge/supplemental training here.
 There is no cost to this.

 What happens if I am found breaking a safety rule?